 The University welcomes and encourages proposals and offers of donations for outdoor art installations on the Berkeley campus.

 Proposed installations of outdoor art must be properly reviewed to ensure they are appropriate for the campus, comply with University policies, and are placed in suitable locations.
 No promises should be made to donors or money expended with the expectation that an art proposal will be approved prior to the completion of the review and approval process explained below.

 Whether commissioned, loaned, or donated to the campus, art must have a sponsor from the University.
-Campus departments interested in sponsoring or initiating outdoor art proposals, are strongly encouraged to have an early, informal consultation with the Campus Landscape Architect and Space Assignments and Capital Improvements (SACI) committee, chaired by the Vice Provost for Academic Planning office as well as the Campus Architect and/or Campus Landscape Architect.
+Campus departments interested in sponsoring or initiating outdoor art proposals are strongly encouraged to have an early, informal consultation with the Space Planning staff within the Vice Provost for Academic Planning office as well as the Campus Architect and/or Campus Landscape Architect.
 Early review can help clarify campus policies and expectations, costs of installation, siting issues, and the way in which a formal proposal should be prepared.

-Proposed plaques accompanying art installations must also be reviewed by the Naming Subcommittee of SACI.
+Proposed plaques accompanying art installations must also be reviewed by SACI.
 The campus has specific policies on how plaques should be worded.

 The complete policies that follow explain the details of Berkeley campus rules and procedures regarding outdoor art proposals.
-Please keep them on hand, review them when any art proposal is being considered, and share them with prospective donors and friends of the University as appropriate.
+Please review them when any art proposal is being considered, and share them with prospective donors and friends of the University as appropriate.

 The donor and/or sponsoring department should be prepared to present the following:

-A presentation is made (likely electronically) to the Art Subcommittee which is composed of faculty members from a range of disciplines.
-The Art Subcommittee comments on the quality of the piece, its relationship to proposed campus locations and its desirability for the campus, and assesses technical and aesthetic issues such as installation and site design and context.
-The advice of the Campus Landscape Architect is sought in evaluating these issues, particularly in regard to siting, installation, and maintenance.
+The purpose of a presentation is for SACI and the Art Subcommittee to review the art’s relationship to proposed campus locations and its desirability for the campus, and assess technical and aesthetic issues such as installation and site design and context.
+The advice of the Campus Architect and/or Landscape Architect is sought in evaluating these issues, particularly in regard to siting, installation, and maintenance.

 The following are taken into account when reviewing an art proposal:

-- Does the proposed piece of art have aesthetic value and appeal?
+Does the proposed piece of art have aesthetic value and appeal?
 Will it be a valued addition to the permanent outdoor art collection of the campus?
-The Art Subcommittee membership typically includes faculty with professional expertise in art, art history, landscape design, architecture, and/or planning who are experienced in making reasoned aesthetic critiques of art proposals.
+If the art installation is meant to be temporary, what plans are there for its removal at the end of its display period? (see ‘temporary art installations’ below)